Fullers waits on court fine after catamaran Kea crash which saw passenger suffer brain bleed

 Fullers pleaded guilty in July to failing to comply with a duty that exposed an individual to risk of death or serious injury and today a sentencing hearing was held in the Auckland District Court.

-The charge carried a maximum penalty of a $1.5 million fine.
+The charge carries a maximum penalty of a $1.5 million fine.

 It's failures were for a lack of adequate off-service training for the ferry's trainee master and for not enough warning signs and advice for its passengers during berthing.